How to wash and care for your wool garments

 First of all: Once you receive your Ziplongs®, give yourself a chance to try getting them on and off at home before you head out.
 Getting Ziplongs on for the first time takes a little finesse.
 Read more about the color codes under technical details.

-Better ventilation (see photo): Ziplongs® gives you the opportunity to not only remove the Ziplongs completely, but also to ventilate more efficiently.
-If your pants have zippers, open the zippers of both the pants and the Ziplongs®, and you have will have a fresh breeze directly on your skin.
+Better ventilation (see video): Ziplongs offers an opportunity to customise your ventilation to your choosing.
+If your pants have zippers, open the zippers of the pants and the Ziplongs and you will have fresh breeze directly on your skin.
+If you want more ventilation, just tuck the Ziplongs in or remove completely.
 Once it gets cold; zip up!

 If you use Ziplongs® with 3/4 length , make sure you also wear tall socks.
 That ensures full comfort and no risk of a cold gap between the Ziplongs® and the (short) sock.

 For the really cold days, Ziplongs® also works great between your underwear and hard shell as a midlayer.

 Should I choose 3/4 or full length?
 The first advantage with 3/4 length is that it matches much better with your ski boots, hunting boots, and other tall boots.
 You just need to match them with tall socks.
 3/4-length Ziplongs® are also easier to get on and off, because you only have to zip down to the calf.
 Full-length Ziplongs®, on the other hand, ensure there’s no gap of bare skin if you prefer to wear short socks and boots.